gentilmente/gentilmente/README.md

 - 👨‍💻 All of my projects are available at github.com

+- 👨‍💻 Playing to be youtuber about programming for kids in [queseyo](https://www.youtube.com/channel/UCbIHCAtFH7EhTMfy-JMn4_Q)

 - 📝 I regulary write articles on [https://medium.com/@gentilmente](https://medium.com/@gentilmente)

 - 💬 Ask me about **[Google Apps Script](https://developers.google.com/apps-script)**